 GeneCards Summary for CYP4F11 Gene

 CYP4F11 (Cytochrome P450 Family 4 Subfamily F Member 11) is a Protein Coding gene.
 Diseases associated with CYP4F11 include Bietti Crystalline Corneoretinal Dystrophy.
-Among its related pathways are Metabolism and cytochrome P450.
+Among its related pathways are Arachidonic acid metabolism and Phase II conjugation.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP4F8.

 UniProtKB/Swiss-Prot Summary for CYP4F11 Gene